kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 [root@nixos:~]# nixos-install
 ```

-If you made any mistakes, it will print out error messages detailing what you need to fix in your `configuration.nix`.
+If you've made any mistakes, it will print out error messages detailing what you need to fix in your `configuration.nix`.

 The last installer step will ask you to set the root password (you can use `nixos-install --no-root-passwd` to disable this and leave it blank):